opetchey/RREEBES/README.md

 ## Remote participation

 Individuals might like to contribute to a reproduction outside the meeting time, or may not be able to attend the meetings.
-Anyone can read and contribute to the reproduction on github (look [here](contributing.md) for instructions about how to).
+Anyone can read and contribute to the reproduction on github (look [here](contributing.md) for instructions about how to; if you do not know what git and Github are, please look at these [resources](Github_resources.md) to get you started).
 For particularly motivated folk that cannot attend the weekly meetings, we may arrange electronic attendance of the weekly meetings, e.g., via skype.

 ## Communication